-5.3 Following approval of a business case, the affected staff will be placed formally 'at risk' of redundancy.
+Following approval of a business case, the affected staff will be placed formally 'at risk' of redundancy.
 Please refer to the Council's Redundancy Procedure.

-5.4 Appointments to new posts within a restructure
+5.3 Appointments to new posts within a restructure

-- 5.5 Wherever permanent employees are displaced by a restructuring process the first stage of the appointment process will generally involve an assimilation or ring-fenced recruitment exercise. - 5.6 Where appropriate, the Council will retain the right to recruit externally to ensure that the best possible candidate for the post is appointed.
+Wherever employees are displaced by a restructuring process the first stage of the appointment process will generally involve an assimilation or ring-fenced recruitment exercise.

+- 3.4 Either the Assistant Director or appropriate lead officer will arrange, lead and conduct the matching/ assimilation review and ring fence process in conjunction with the HR lead. - 5.5 Where appropriate, the Council will retain the right to recruit externally to ensure that the best possible candidate for the post is appointed.
 Where this is deemed necessary the lead officer should endeavour to notify the trade unions.

-5.7 Matching (assimilation) and ring-fence recruitment
+5.6 Matching (assimilation) and ring-fence recruitment

-- 5.8 Jobs in the new structure should normally be filled on a top down basis and lower level placements should be started once this has been achieved.
-This should enable any potentially displaced employees to register an interest in a lower level post, although this will not mean they have any priority over lower grade staff. - 5.9 Matching criteria will be considered using any employee requests, and relevant data including current employment status, current hours of work, salary, job description and person specifications.
-Staff will be advised if they are a total match to the new role and can therefore be "slotted" into the new role without a further process being required. - 5.10 Where there are a number of employees identified as total matches, but the new structure does not have sufficient new posts to accommodate all the matched staff, a ring fenced selection process will take place to determine those staff with the best match for skills, experience and fit into the new role.
+Jobs in the new structure should normally be filled on a top down basis.
+This should enable any potentially displaced employees to register an interest in a lower level post, although this will not mean they have any priority over lower grade staff.

+- 5.7 Matching criteria will include current employment status, hours of work, salary, job description and person specification.
+Staff will be advised if they are a total match to the new role and can therefore be "slotted" into the new role without a further process being required. - 5.8 Where there are a number of employees identified as total matches, but the new structure does not have sufficient new posts to accommodate all the matched staff, a ring-fenced selection process will take place to determine those staff with the best match for skills, experience and fit into the new role.